All Episodes

 I don't know what their relationship is with the press.

-She refused to answer most questions about her husband.
+Citing marital privilege during the interview, she refused to answer most questions about her husband.

 She said yes.

-Well, who did you give it to?
+All right, well, who did you give it to?

-And uh anyway, a senior counsel for the House Oversight Committee said, other than Bruce Orr, your husband, no one.
+And anyway, a senior counsel for the House Oversight Committee said, other than Bruce Orr, your husband, no one.

 So she gave it to her husband.